bevy-cheatbook/bevy-cheatbook/src/setup/bevy-config.md

 In Bevy projects, you can enable/disable various parts of Bevy using cargo features.

-Here I will explain some of them and why you might want to change them.

 Many common features are enabled by default.
 If you want to disable some of them, note that, unfortunately, Cargo does not let you disable individual default features, so you need to disable all default bevy features and